-Are Mylar Embroidery Designs Digitized Different?
+Are Mylar Embroidery Designs Digitized Differently?

-That being said, you can embroider mylar embroidery designs without inserting a sheet of mylar however you can not embroider a regular embroidery design with a piece of mylar.
+That being said, you can embroider mylar embroidery designs without inserting a sheet of mylar however, you can not embroider a regular embroidery design with a piece of mylar.

-Tutorial: How to Embroider a Mylar Embroidery Design
+Tutorial: How to Embroider A Mylar Embroidery Design

 Trying any new embroidery technique can be daunting at first, but it’s almost always worth it!
 Remember the first time you stitched out an applique design?
 Follow the steps in this tutorial when sewing out a mylar design: